-The basic Sauce Connect Proxy setup is ideal for non-enterprise users with network configurations that require a proxy to open up communication between Sauce Labs and their web or mobile app.
+The basic Sauce Connect Proxy setup is ideal for non-enterprise users with network configurations that require a proxy to open communication between Sauce Labs and their website or mobile app hosted locally or behind a firewall.

 It is also a key step for any Sauce Connect Proxy deployment as a way to verify if you need help from network administrators to complete the configuration.
 For details, see Validating Your Basic Sauce Connect Proxy Setup.